Worst of Both Worlds: Biases Compound in Pre-trained Vision-and-Language Models: Case Study

-It is immediately evident that visual-linguistic pre-training affects all objects differently.
+Visual-linguistic pre-training affects all objects differently.
 Some objects have increased association scores for both genders (\textit{briefcase}), while others have decreased associations (\textit{suit} and \textit{apron}).
-Moreover, even when the associations shift in the same direction for both genders, they rarely move together - for \textit{briefcase}, the association scores for both genders shift positively, but to a much larger degree for male.
-On the other hand, for \textit{apron, wine} and \textit{beer}, the association shifts are negative for both genders, but the dampening is more pronounced for female.
-The exception is \textit{suit}, for which both association shift scores are approximately the same.
+However, even when the associations shift in the same direction for both genders, they rarely move together - for \textit{briefcase}, the association increase is much larger for male, whereas for \textit{apron, wine} and \textit{beer}, the association decrease is more pronounced for female.
+For \textit{purse}, the association shifts positively for male but negatively for female.
+For the entities in the case study, we conclude that pretraining shifts entities' association towards men.

-We see a third type of behavior with the entity \textit{purse}, where association shifts positively for male but negatively for female.
-Combining these trends, we conclude that VL-BERT generally appears to have more male-associated entities than BERT.